Jatmo: Prompt Injection Defense by Task-Specific Finetuning: Acknowledgements

 \section{Acknowledgements}

 This research was supported by the KACST-UCB Joint Center on Cybersecurity, OpenAI, the National Science Foundation under grant numbers 2229876 (the ACTION center) and CNS-2154873, the Department of Homeland Security, IBM, C3.ai Digital Transformation Institute, Open Philanthropy, and Google.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors.
-We thank Dawn Song, Zhun Wang, Eric Wallace, and Jacob Steinhardt for helpful discussions.
+We thank Vern Paxson for his guidance during this project, and Dawn Song, Zhun Wang, Eric Wallace, and Jacob Steinhardt for helpful discussions.

 {

 }